Cold email mistakes to avoid if you wanna get more replies

 • it sounds like they talk face-to-face to a prospect which makes it less generic and more personal

 Using fancy words in your cold emails won’t make you look smarter.
-On the contrary, you’ll make yourself hard to understand which lowers your chances of getting replies.
-If you’re reaching out to your prospects because you wanna build a connection with them, make yourself clear first.
+On the contrary, you’ll make yourself hard to understand, which lowers your chances of getting replies.

 #7 Not A/B testing